scherersebastian/issue-injector/README.md

 # Issue Injector

-**IssueInjector** is a GitHub Action that excels in turning security findings, especially those in the SARIF (Static Analysis Results Interchange Format), into actionable GitHub Issues.
+**IssueInjector** is a GitHub Action adept at converting security findings, notably from SARIF (Static Analysis Results Interchange Format), into GitHub Issues.
+It not only creates issues for new findings but also auto-closes resolved ones.

-This makes it extremely versatile, compatible with almost any security tool that exports findings in the SARIF format.

-Acting as a bridge between your security scan outputs and your GitHub Issues tab, it auto-populates issues based on identified vulnerabilities, risks, or areas that need attention.
+This tool is compatible with nearly all security tools that use the SARIF format.
+It bridges the gap between security scan results and your GitHub Issues tab, automatically generating issues from detected vulnerabilities and risks.

-By handling this conversion seamlessly, IssueInjector allows your team to shift their focus from identification to immediate action and resolution.

-In essence, it's an automated, highly adaptable triage system for your code's security, facilitating quicker fixes and a more secure end product.

-With this Action, you can bypass the GitHub Advanced Security Dashboard.
+A distinguishing feature of IssueInjector is its capability to bypass the GitHub Advanced Security Dashboard.
+This means users can view and manage findings directly in GitHub, even without the Advanced Security subscription, eliminating the need to switch between platforms for each security tool.

 ## How To Use